ghacks Technology News

 Image Analyzer

 Image Analyzer is a portable image processing tool that can be used to analyze, edit and enhance images.
 It is not comparable to a fully fledged image editor like Adobe Photoshop or GIMP but it is able to stand its ground on many levels.
-Especially the editing and enhancement features are worth a closer inspection.
+Especially the editing and enhancement features are worth taking a closer look at.

-After loading an image into Image Analyzer the operations menu becomes available which is basically the central menu of the image processing software.
-It provides access to basic editing features like resizing, red eye removal or rotating the image.
+After loading an image into Image Analyzer the operations menu becomes available which is the main menu of the image processing software.
+It provides access to basic editing features like resizing, red eye removal or rotation of the image.

 Other features include: